BarryDigby/barrydigby.github.io/Week_2/BASH.md

 * `-t`: Number of threads

 The script above passes the output of `bwa mem` (`subsample.sam`) directly to `samtools sort` by using the pipe command (`|`).
 Samtools uses a dash `-` to indicate the incoming file from the previous process.
 When working with full sized samples, allocate more threads to samtools like so `samtools sort --threads 8 - > subsample.bam`.

+**NOTE** `bwa mem` requires all genome index (both `bwa index`, `samtools index`) files to be present in the working directory for the tool to run.
+This will be important when designing the nextflow script.